Dry Eye Syndrome

 Frequently, dry eye will be a combination of definiencies in two, or even all three tear layers.

-At Sanctuary Lakes and Point Cook Eyecare, we will perform a Comprehensive Dry Eye Assessment to identify the causes and severity of your dry eyes.
+At Sanctuary Lakes Eyecare, we will perform a Comprehensive Dry Eye Assessment to identify the causes and severity of your dry eyes.
 Our optometrist will provide you with a specific and tailored treatment plan to relieve you from dry eye symptoms.
 Our diagnostics and treatments follow the latest evidence-based research from the International Dry Eye Workshop (DEWS 2007) and (DEWS2017).

 Control/condition your environment